To read part #1, click here

 “I suppose,” Jamilah said uneasily.
 “But I feel bad for him.
 His people have been oppressed like mine.”

 “Chief Joseph,” Jamilah said.
-“Don't make fun.
-That's a sad story.”
+“Don’t make fun.
+That’s a tragic story.
+You want people making fun of your sorrows?”

 “You call me Jams.”